waku-org/specs/standards/core/sync.md

 **Libp2p Protocol identifier**: `/vac/waku/reconciliation/1.0.0`

 The protocol finds differences between 2 peers by comparing _fingerprints_ of _ranges_ of message _IDs_.
-When the _fingerprints_ are different, _ranges_ are splitted into smaller ones.
+_Ranges_ are encoded into payloads, exchanged between the peers and when the range _fingerprints_ are different, splitted into smaller ones.
-This process repeats until _ranges_ include a small number of message _IDs_.
+This process repeats until _ranges_ include a small number of messages at this point _IDs_ are sent instead of _fingerprints_.
-At this point, message _IDs_ are individually compared.
+When received, _IDs_ are individually compared for differences.

 #### Message Ids
-Message _Ids_ MUST be composed of the timestamp and the hash of the [`14/WAKU2-MESSAGE`](https://rfc.vac.dev/waku/standards/core/14/message).
+Message _IDs_ MUST be composed of the timestamp and the hash of the [`14/WAKU2-MESSAGE`](https://rfc.vac.dev/waku/standards/core/14/message).

 The timestamp MUST be the time of creation and the hash MUST follow the